w3c/wai-tutorials/source/carousels/functionality.html.erb.md

 <%= sample_end %>
 {:/nomarkdown}

-## Switching carousel items
+## Adding previous and next buttons

-Scripting is further used to add buttons that allow users to switch back and forth between carousel items.
-While these buttons have various visual styles, it is useful to code them using `<button>` elements.
+Scripting is used to add buttons that allow users to switch back and forth between carousel items.
+While those buttons can be individually styled, it is useful to code them using `<button>` elements.
 This gives them semantic meaning and also makes them more compatible with assistive technology and keyboard use.

+In the example below, JavaScript is used to generate buttons and insert them into the carousel.
+These particular buttons are visually displayed as arrows that overlay the carousel items.
+The images use the alternative text "Previous Slide" and "Next Slide", respectively.

+As with the text, a semi-transparent white background is used to ensure sufficient color contrast between the black arrows and the slide images.
+The buttons also increase in size when users hover over or focuses them.
+This provides more click area for people with reduced dexterity and better highlight where the current focus is.

+{::nomarkdown}
+<%= notes_start %>
+{:/nomarkdown}

-If the carousel uses `<a>` elements instead, a `href` attribute needs to be present to enable keyboard access.
+**Note:** If the carousel uses `<a>` instead of `<button>` elements, a `href` attribute needs to be present to enable keyboard access.
 Additionally `role="button"` should be applied to the link so assistive technology users know that they expect an interaction on the page rather than a link to another page.

-### Previous and next buttons

-In the example below, JavaScript is used to generate code for the buttons and insert them onto the carousel.
-These particular buttons are visually displayed as arrows that overlay the carousel items.
-The images use the alternative text that reads "Previous Slide" and "Next Slide".

-A semi-transparent white background with black arrows was selected to ensure sufficient color contrast between the text and any background images in the carousel items.
-This is especially important for noisy background images.
-Also, the buttons increase in size when users hover over them with the mouse to provide more click area for people with reduced dexterity.
-They also increase in size when they are focused by keyboard to better highlight where the current focus is.
+{::nomarkdown}
+<%= notes_end %>
+{:/nomarkdown}

 {::nomarkdown}
 <%= code_start('', 'JavaScript') %>